What is succession planning? What is HR service delivery?

 Several factors make compensation management an essential practice in many organizations:

 • Salaries are typically a business's biggest expense.
-Executives need good data to prepare and monitor budgets, plan their compensation strategy and make consistent compensation decisions.
+Executives need a solid compensation management strategy plus good data to prepare and monitor budgets, and make consistent and fair decisions that correctly compensate employees for their contributions to the company.

 • Employers face new pay equity laws that require them to report employee wages along with data on gender, race, ethnicity and occupational role.
-U.S. states that have adopted these laws, notably California in 2021, use this data to identify wage patterns that suggest discrimination.
-On the federal level, the U.S. Securities and Exchange Commission in late 2020 began requiring companies to report human capital metrics, including pay equity.
+U.S. states that have adopted these laws use this data to identify wage patterns that might suggest discrimination.
+On the federal level, the U.S. Securities and Exchange Commission (SEC) also requires companies to report human capital metrics, including pay equity.
+A compensation management program can aid in ensuring compliance with these laws and requirements.

-• Remote work is prompting some organizations to change compensation strategies.
-Employees who move from high-wage regions, such as Silicon Valley, to Midwestern cities might see their pay reduced to local prevailing wages.
+• Employees who move from high-wage regions might see their pay reduced to local prevailing wages.
 Ensuring competitive compensation packages in an era of flexible and hybrid work is becoming more complicated.
+Compensation management can help ease these complexities while minimizing the potential for pay inequity and employee dissatisfaction.

 How to implement a compensation management strategy

-Compensation philosophies and compensation management strategies vary from company to company, but the steps to implement them apply to organizations across the board.
-They include the following:
+Compensation philosophies and compensation management strategies vary from company to company, but the steps to implement them generally apply to organizations across the board.
+They include:

 • Broad input.
-Looking at ways to improve existing compensation plans, as well as looking to other sources and organizations for insights, is a good way to shape a comprehensive compensation plan.
+Determining ways to improve existing compensation plans, as well as looking to other sources and organizations for insights, is a good way to shape (or reshape) a comprehensive and fair compensation plan.

 • Finalizing the plan.
 Once all these factors are carefully considered, business leaders must finalize plan details.

-Compensation management software is a standard component in human capital management (HCM) and talent management suites.
-Its primary purpose is to give executives, hiring managers, recruiters and HR teams information about the budget for employee salaries and industrywide compensation rates for similar positions.
+Compensation management software is a standard component in human capital management (HCM) platforms and talent management suites.
+Its primary purpose is to give executives, hiring managers, recruiters and HR personnel information about the budget for employee salaries and industrywide compensation rates for similar positions.
+The tools also store updated data about employee salaries and tenures.

-This type of software also acts as a centralized system for managing every type of compensation.
-This includes monetary compensation such as bonuses and performance incentives, as well as nonmonetary compensation such as extra time off, flexible work hours, public recognition and wellness programs.
+This type of software also acts as a centralized system for managing every type of compensation relevant to the organization.
+This includes monetary compensation, such as bonuses and performance incentives, as well as nonmonetary compensation, such as extra time off, flexible work hours, public recognition and wellness programs.

-Like other HR applications, compensation management software increasingly relies on machine learning to spot disparities in data and ensure salary rates are competitive.
-Platform vendors have also been adding data analytics tools and access to cloud-based anonymized data to make it easier for employers to benchmark pay rates against other firms in their industry.
+Like other HR applications, compensation management software increasingly relies on machine learning to spot disparities in data and ensure salary rates are competitive with the overall industry or market.
+Platform vendors have also been adding data analytics features and providing access to cloud-based anonymized data to make it easier for employers to benchmark pay rates against other firms in their industry.

 Compensation managers can use the software to gather salary data by industry, company size, job role and geography.
 Other sources of wage information include government data, information from publicly available sites that collect user-reported salary data and data purchased from third-party firms that conduct ongoing salary and benefit surveys.

 Another trend affecting compensation management software is the adoption of on-demand pay, also known as earned-wage access.
-It gives employees the option to receive pay for hours as they're worked instead of waiting for a check every week or two.
-Numerous niche vendors specialize in software as a service for managing earned-wage access.
+It gives employees the option to receive pay for hours as they're worked instead of waiting for a check that's regularly scheduled every week or two.
+Numerous niche vendors specialize in developing compensation management software for managing earned-wage access that's delivered using the software-as-a-service (SaaS) model.

 What to look for in compensation management software

 While compensation software platforms are meant to add value and efficiency to HR departments, organizations must examine which features and components are included in each platform.
-The following are features to consider:
+These features should be considered:

 • A configurable, drag-and-drop dashboard to help executives understand compensation trends and costs.